curtisma/curtisma/README.md

 I'm an analog, RF, and Software Engineer

-- 🦾 I’m currently working on automating the design of Analog and RF Integrated circuits
+- 🦾 I’m currently working on automating the design of RF, analog, and mixed-signal Integrated circuits
 - 👯 I’m looking to collaborate on starting the [cascode-labs](https://github.com/cascode-labs) organization supporting open source analog and RF IC design automation projects
 - 💼 I work at [Skyworks](https://www.skyworksinc.com/) as an analog and RF designer working on SOI Switch development for cell phone analog frontends
 - 📫 How to reach me:  Open a post on my [profile discussion board](https://github.com/curtisma/curtisma/discussions) or E-mail